Syed1012/HooksUseState/README.md

 - useState = It is a react hook that allows creation of stateful variable and a setter function to update its value in virtual DOM. like: [name, setName]

+1. Defining State: When you use useState, you're defining a piece of state in your component.
+The useState function returns an array with two elements:

+2. The first element is the current value of the state (Option in your example).
+The second element is a function that allows you to update the state (setOption in your example).
+Setting Initial State: You can provide an initial value for your state when you call useState.
+This initial value can be any valid JavaScript value, such as a string (""), a number (0), an object ({}), or an array ([]).

+3. Updating State: To update the state, you call the function returned by useState (setOption in your example) and pass the new value you want to set.
+React will then re-render your component with the new state value.

 # Counter.jsx is my code 🤣